JefroB/retropie-radio/README.md

 # Installation Steps

+### Step 1
-1. Backup your SD card, and your music collection, if it is seperate.
+Backup your SD card, and your music collection, if it is seperate.

+### Step 2
-2.  (optional but recommended) If you'd like music to start playing at boot time, you'll need to add the following to /etc/rc.local:
+(optional but recommended) If you'd like music to start playing at boot time, you'll need to add the following to /etc/rc.local:

         su pi -c '/home/pi/.mpd/startup_playback.sh &'

+### Step 3
-3. Save the following script as retropie-radio in
+Save the following script as retropie-radio in

 ```
 #!/usr/bin/env bash